ravi-kumar7/documentation/docs/bank-connect/android-client.md

 2. API Key should be present in the manifest
 3. In case `fromDate` / `toDate` is provided, make sure they are of correct date format: `dd/MM/yyyy`.
-4. Make sure `fromDate` is always less than `toDate` Once all these conditions are met, the BankConnect view will be visible to the user.
+4. Make sure `fromDate` is always less than `toDate`
+5. Make sure `toDate` is never today's date, the maximum possible value for it is today's date - 1 day Once all these conditions are met, the BankConnect view will be visible to the user.
 :::